Fostering a Love of the Land Since 1996

 And at Bayer Farm and Andy’s Unity Park, our staff and volunteer community worked to convert educational gardens lying fallow into production gardens, feeding families in Southwest Santa Rosa for whom access to fresh, healthy, food close to home became a true lifeline.

-As we look ahead in 2021 and to the next 25 years, LandPaths remains dedicated to land and community and to making sure everyone knows themselves to be safe, welcome, and to belong at LandPaths and in nature.
+As we look ahead in to the next 25 years, LandPaths remains dedicated to land and community and to making sure everyone knows themselves to be safe, welcome, and to belong at LandPaths and in nature.
 With courage, love, inclusivity, reciprocity, and joy, we will continue to lead with nature to foster a love of the land with you.